anisanas1/Trapdaemon/README.md

 5.  **Telegram Alerts Not Sending**:
     *   Verify your `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` are correct in your `.env` file.
-    *   Run `npm run test-telegram` to test your Telegram configuration.
     *   Ensure the honeypot server has internet connectivity to reach Telegram's API.
     *   Check the honeypot logs for any errors related to Telegram.
     *   Test your bot configuration by messaging it directly.